-John McConnell, the Executive Vice-President of the Company, is the only director of the Company who is also a member of management.
-Mr. Chad Williams is not considered independent because he has been, within the last three years, an employee or executive officer of Victoria.
+John McConnell, the Chief Executive Officer of the Company, is the only director of the Company who is also a member of management.
 Messrs.
-McInnis, Agro and Harvey are independent directors of Victoria for the purpose of National Instrument 58-101 - Corporate Governance Practices.
-The independent directors of the Company meet on an as needed basis to discuss the performance of management.
+McInnis, Agro, Krol, Hill, Dowling and Harvey are independent directors of Victoria for the purposes of NI 58-101.
+The independent directors of the Company meet on an "as needed basis" to discuss the performance of management.
 The salient items resulting from such discussions are then raised with management as soon as practicable.